Update: 17 September 2021

 If you do need to take a test, this will need to be booked and paid for using a private testing provider, and it’s best to book your tests a week or two before your trip to make sure you get your results back before you travel.

 You’ll need to show proof of your test results via a printed document, an email, or a text message at various parts of your journey in order to be allowed to travel.
-This may include your departure airport, on arrival at your destination and at your accommodation.
+This may include your departure airport, on arrival at your destination and at your accommodation. ou may find that having printed copies or screenshots of your COVID-19 test results, particularly if you are travelling as a family and therefore have more documentation to present, saves you time and makes things easier.

 If you choose a testing provider in the UK, you’ll need to pre-book your test before you go on holiday, take your test kit with you in your suitcase and take the test on a video call with your test provider within 72 hours of your return home.
 This is so they can watch you take the test and then issue you with your results.